ao-labs-123/subject-inference-ja/docs/en/stage1_design.md

-Example English Template — Step 1 (Subject Resolution)

-Title: Step 1 — Resolving First-Person Omitted Subjects in Dialogue AI
+# Stage1 — Resolving First-Person Omitted Subjects in Dialogue AI

 ## Overview:
 This step focuses on improving the AI’s ability to correctly interpret sentences where the first-person subject (“I”) is omitted.